dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 file in `X:\_OUPS_\_Toolset_\Queue`.
 You can then add more files or directories to the queue following the above steps.
 When you are ready to post the queue you type `a` or `run` in the script.
 It will then begin the posting process using nyuu.
 Each post has a random poster name.
-As the files are being posted nyuu is also checking they are posted correctly, and will reposted any damaged or incomplete articles it sees.
+As the files are being posted nyuu checks the posts are ok, and will repost any damaged or incomplete articles it sees.
 After a post is finnished the files will be moved from `X:\_OUPS_\_Toolset_\Posting` to `X:\_OUPS_\_Toolset_\Posted` as will the queue file that was in use.
 Finally an nzb with the password used will be output in `X:\_OUPS_\_Toolset_\NZBs` The script will then post the next item in the